uranus4ever/Advanced-Lane-Detection/README.md

 #### Shortcomings

 I spent lots of time on selecting proper color space and applicable threshold for finetuning.
 For now in `project.mp4` and `challenge.mp4` videos, the lane detection is stable and correctly.
 However, it is still far from robust to deal with harder_challenge video, in which the light differs extremely and part of lane is invisible for a few seconds.
-Recalling the behavioral cloning and transfer learning benefits with deep learning neural networks, I missed "smart brain" so much, which can addaptive to various conditions and automatically self-fit.
+Recalling the behavioral cloning and transfer learning benefits with deep learning neural networks, I missed "smart brain" so much, which can be adaptive to various conditions and automatically self-fit.

 #### Next Plan